-Work commitments on the Perico block include drilling four wells and completing 72 kilometres2 of 3D seismic reprocessing and 72 kilometres2 of magnetometry and gravimetry.
-Work commitments on the Espejo block include drilling four wells and completing a 3D seismic acquisition program of 55 kilometres2, 74 kilometres2 of 3D seismic reprocessing and 63 kilometres2 of magnetometry.
+Work commitments on the Perico block include drilling four wells and completing 72 kilometres of 3D seismic reprocessing and 72 kilometres of magnetometry and gravimetry.
+Work commitments on the Espejo block include drilling four wells and completing a 3D seismic acquisition program of 55 kilometres, 74 kilometres of 3D seismic reprocessing and 63 kilometres of magnetometry.
 All exploratory commitments in the Perico and Espejo blocks have been completed.